Educational institutions have “built in” donor bases within their alumni populations, but non-alumni can have tremendous philanthropic impact as well.

 Pay attention to their behaviors and the data:

-- Conduct a wealth screening
+- Conduct prospect research, including wealth screenings

 - Look at your public/private partnerships to determine which leaders are involved